 From plaque reduction to fresher breath, discover why Ascophyllum nodosum is the most researched kelp for canine dental care.

-Everything pet parents (and vets) need to know about kelp for dogs - what it is, which type matters for teeth, the clinical studies, safety & dosage, and how kelp compares to dental chews.
+Everything pet parents and vets need to know about kelp for dogs - what it is, which type matters for teeth, the clinical studies, safety and dosage, and how kelp compares to dental chews.
 This is your all-in-one reference.

 TL;DR — The short version

-- “Kelp” is a family of brown seaweeds; Ascophyllum nodosum is the one most studied for dog oral health.
+- “Kelp” is a family of brown seaweeds.
+Ascophyllum nodosum is the kelp species most studied for dog oral health.

-- Clinical trials in dogs report reductions in plaque, calculus and halitosis with A. nodosum supplementation (see studies below).
+- Clinical trials in dogs report reductions in plaque, calculus and halitosis with Ascophyllum nodosum supplementation.

-- Dental chews mainly scrape; kelp supports from the inside by reducing bacterial adhesion and odour compounds.
+- Dental chews mainly work through surface scraping.
+Kelp supports the oral environment from within by helping reduce bacterial adhesion and odour compounds.

 Are all kelps the same?

 No. “Kelp” is an umbrella term.
-Different species have different nutrient and bioactive profiles.
-Examples include:
+Different kelp species can have different nutrient levels, iodine content and bioactive profiles.

 - Laminaria digitata